 XenData6 Workstation software provides high performance archiving to and restoring from LTO data tape using Windows Explorer.
 It supports one or more LTO tape drives attached to a Window 7 computer and manages an unlimited number of offline LTO tapes.
 Additionally, the software allows creation of reports for management of the archive, including the ability to list the contents of any tape, the ability to search for files and the generation of an archive status report.

 Archive and restore operations are always performed using Windows Explorer.
 XenData6 extends Windows Explorer's capabilities to transfer files to and from LTO using drag and drop or copy and paste.
 Files may be archived to LTO from any accessible logical drive letter or network share.
 Similarly, files may be restored to any accessible drive letter or share.
 The system maintains file and folder structures, allowing the transfer of nested folders to and from LTO tape.

 Archive and restore operations are described in Archiving Files to LTO (3.1) and Restoring Files from LTO (3.2).
 XenData6 Workstation gives an option to copy to LTO only files that have changed or are new.
 This is an easy way to create an updated copy of project folders on LTO.

 XenData6 Workstation can manage a large offline LTO tape archive as the files and folder structure stored on all tapes that have ever been inserted into the LTO tape drive (or drives) may be retained.
 The archive system will allow browsing of all the offline tapes that are retained 'on the shelf'.
 This is described further in About LTO Shelf (4.4).
 A file search report can generate a list of files that meet file search criteria specified by the user and will identify the tapes that contain each match.

-XenData6 Workstation software writes to LTO tape using the open standard POSIX tar format.
-This is important for long term archives because it means that files can be restored for decades to come using a wide range of native Linux and Unix operating systems, Microsoft Services for Unix, as well as XenData software.
+XenData6 Workstation software writes to LTO tape using either the open standard TAR format or the LTFS exchange format.
+These alterative formats (also termed 'file systems') are discussed further in About LTFS and TAR (1.3).
 Tapes written with XenData6 Workstation software are interchangeable with server-based systems running XenData6 Server software.
 Additional capabilities provided by XenData6 Workstation software include the following.